24/7 Support Line - Call Now

 Ketamine withdrawal is the range of physical and psychological symptoms experienced when a person stops or reduces prolonged ketamine use.
 Ketamine withdrawal symptoms arise as the body and brain attempt to readjust to functioning without the drug, leading to discomfort and a strong urge to relapse.

-What are the Treatment Methods for Ketamine Addiction?
+What Are The Treatment Methods for Ketamine Addiction?

 Treatment-Methods-for-Ketamine-Addiction